sonsofuttam/pikashow/README.md

 - Streams can buffer and quality can be inconsistent at times.

 Pikashow APK provides free movies and shows streaming on Android, but the app itself comes from unofficial sources and may pose legal and safety risks.
-Use discretion when downloading apps from outside the Google Play Store.